 - Prerequisites: BITH 211 or 221 or ARCH 211; OR BITH 213 or ARCH 213 or BITH 317 (for Christian Thought in Korea)

-- Eligibility: Open to Wheaton and non-Wheaton College students
+- Eligibility: Open to Wheaton students in good standing at the College

 How to Apply